gargpratyush/eye-gender-predictor/README.md

 #### Training

-If you want to train your own model, run the `train.py` script:
+If you want to train your own model, run the `train.py` script.
+You can also go through our `.ipynb` file to comb through the code yourself and visualize the data
 ```
 python train.py --zip_file eye_gender_data.zip --no_epochs 50 --image_size 100
 ```